 There are people who don't bother with writing a resume, they quickly draft a document listing their professional experience and qualifications and send to multiple companies.
 However, such an approach can hardly bring any positive results because there are other types of candidates who care enough to spend over 3-5 hours on a resume.
 The problem with the first group of job seekers is they don't tailor their CV for specific requirements of every job opening and that's why they lose the competition.
 But they do it not necessarily because they are lazy.
 Many job seekers simply don't know how they could polish up a resume in order to stand out among the crowd of other candidates...

 Think Like a Salesperson When Writing Your Resume

-Thirdly, sales people understand very well that potential buyers will not listen for product presentations for a long time.
+Thirdly, salespeople understand very well that potential buyers will not listen for product presentations for a long time.
 Either because they are too busy or it can get boring...
 In either case when they present a product they try to be concise by choosing to present only those facts that might interest a prospect.
-Otherwise there is a risk of loosing a client.
-The same thing with resumes (remember they are sales documents or marketing tools) - including irrelevant (for employer) information and listing too much of it will become a turnoff.
+Otherwise, there is a risk of losing a client.
+The same thing with resumes (remember they are sales documents or marketing tools) - including irrelevant (for the employer) information and listing too much of it will become a turnoff.
 Therefore, before putting something on your resume think it through whether it is something that a potential employer will be interested in.